 *the impact of the publication

 3. A complete and current vitae for the nominee

 Members of the award committee include Rollanda O’Connor and Terrance Scott.

-4. The nominated manuscript must not exceed 50 double-spaced pages, not including table sand references.
+d.
+The nominated manuscript must not exceed 50 double-spaced pages, not including tables and references.
 Manuscripts should be formatted according to current APA guidelines.

 *the title and methodological area in which the research is being submitted for consideration